oconnellryan/oconnellryan.github.io/research/ufc-judging.md

  3. These new variables were used to create two models for each judge:
     - The judge model was fitted using the Winner<sub>j</sub> variable
     - The non-judge model fitted using the Winner<sub>nj</sub> variable
- 5. A Wald test was used to assess whether the coefficient differences between the two models were significant, and a graph was created to compare them. &nbsp;<br>
+ 5. A Wald test was used to assess whether the coefficient differences between the two models were significant
+ 6. A graph was created to compare the coeficcients. &nbsp;<br>

 *This Process was also repeated using both the target & position model to examine all variables*